openlookeng/hetu-core/hetu-docs/en/indexer/overview.md

 Path whitelist：`["/tmp", "/opt/hetu", "/opt/openlookeng", "/etc/hetu", "/etc/openlookeng", current workspace]`

 **Note**：
 - `LOCAL` filesystem type is NOT supported.
+Local filesystem should NOT be used in Hetu metastore as well.
 - `HDFS` filesystem type should be used in production in order for the index to be accessible by all nodes in the cluster.
 - All nodes should be configured to use the same filesystem profile.
 - Heuristic Index can be disabled while the engine is running by setting: `set session heuristicindex_filter_enabled=false;`